 We seek students with a strong interest in issues of inequality and social justice as well as a strong academic record and significant leadership experience.
 Our Fellows have graduated from a diverse range of colleges and universities with a wide range of majors.

-Applicants must be college seniors at the time of application and be eligible to work in the United States for the duration of the Fellowship.
+Applicants must be college seniors at accredited four-year institutions at the time of application and be eligible to work in the United States for the duration of the Fellowship.

 Past and current FAO Schwarz Fellows include graduates from these institutions: